-- ➤ Intercom and CCTV system; - ➤ Obstruction switch to protect suspension ropes; and/or - Automatic rescue devices; or - (ii) lift drive replacement and associated works where it is technically necessary or more cost-effective to do so in order to retrofit the "essential safety devices" listed in (a)(i) above, and the works in (a)(i) above; or - (iii) complete replacement of lifts which have not been equipped with any or all of the "essential safety devices" listed in (a)(i) above. - (b) Provision of subsidy for follow-up services during defect liability period after completion of the works in (a) above, but exclusive of routine maintenance.

-(c) Fee of the consultants engaged by URA to provide free services to the participating buildings of the LIMSS, or fee of consultants engaged by participating buildings on their own, if any, subject to a cap of \$20,000 per lift.
+- > Intercom and CCTV system; - > Obstruction switch to protect suspension ropes; - ➤ Automatic rescue devices; - (ii) Lift drive replacement and associated works where it is technically necessary or more cost-effective to do so in order to retrofit the "essential safety devices" listed in (a)(i) above; - (iii) Complete replacement of lifts which have not been equipped with any or all of the "essential safety devices" listed in (a)(i) above. - (b) Provision of subsidy to follow-up services during defect liability period after completion of the works in (a) above but exclusive of routine maintenance. - (c) Fee of the consultants engaged by the URA to provide free services to the participating buildings of the LIMSS, or fee of consultants engaged by participating buildings on their own, if any, subject to a cap of \$20,000 per lift. - (d) The URA's administration fee for its e-tendering platform under the

-- (d) URA's administration fee for its electronic tendering (e-tendering) platform under the Smart Tender. - (e) Expenses related to EMSD's relevant support services to URA.
+- "Smart Tender". - (e) Expenses related to the EMSD's relevant support services to the URA